wdffdw07/CtyuHK-Courses-Inquiry-System/README.md

 - "python is not recognized" → Install Python first (see Step 0), make sure to check "Add to PATH"
 - "pip is not recognized" → Restart PowerShell after installing Python
 - "uv is not recognized as a command" → Run `pip install uv` first, or restart PowerShell
+- "No virtual environment found" → Run `uv venv` in the project directory first
 - "requirements.txt not found" → Run `dir` to confirm you're in the project root directory
 - Network/certificate errors → Try again later or switch networks; first-time downloads may be slow